Paraffin wax

 Paraffin wax (or petroleum wax) is a soft colorless solid derived from petroleum, coal, or oil shale that consists of a mixture of hydrocarbon molecules containing between 20 and 40 carbon atoms.
 It is solid at room temperature and begins to melt above approximately 37 °C, and its boiling point is above 370 °C. Common applications for paraffin wax include lubrication, electrical insulation, and candles; dyed paraffin wax can be made into crayons.
-It is distinct from kerosene and other petroleum products that are sometimes called paraffin.

 Un-dyed, unscented paraffin candles are odorless and bluish-white.
 Paraffin wax was first created by Carl Reichenbach in Germany in 1830 and marked a major advancement in candlemaking technology, as it burned more cleanly and reliably than tallow candles and was cheaper to produce.

 In chemistry, paraffin is used synonymously with alkane, indicating hydrocarbons with the general formula CnH2n+2.
 The name is derived from Latin parum ("very little") + affinis, meaning "lacking affinity" or "lacking reactivity", referring to paraffin's unreactive nature.

 Properties

-Paraffin wax is mostly found as a white, odorless, tasteless, waxy solid, with a typical melting point between about 46 and 68 °C, and a density of around 900 kg/m3.
+Paraffin wax is mostly found as a white, odorless, flavourless, waxy solid, with a typical melting point between about 46 and 68 °C, and a density of around 900 kg/m3.
 It is insoluble in water, but soluble in ether, benzene, and certain esters.
 Paraffin is unaffected by most common chemical reagents but burns readily.
 Its heat of combustion is 42 MJ/kg.

-Paraffin wax is an excellent electrical insulator, with a resistivity of between 1013 and 1017 ohm metre.
-This is better than nearly all other materials except some plastics (notably Teflon).
+Paraffin wax is an excellent electrical insulator, with a resistivity of between 1013 and 1017 ohm-metre.
+This is better than nearly all other materials except some plastics (notably PTFE).
 It is an effective neutron moderator and was used in James Chadwick's 1932 experiments to identify the neutron.

-Paraffin wax is an excellent material for storing heat, with a specific heat capacity of 2.14–2.9 J g−1 K−1 (joules per gram kelvin) and a heat of fusion of 200–220 J g−1.
+Paraffin wax is an excellent material for storing heat, with a specific heat capacity of 2.14–2.9 J⋅g−1⋅K−1 (joules per gram per kelvin) and a heat of fusion of 200–220 J⋅g−1.
 Paraffin wax phase-change cooling coupled with retractable radiators was used to cool the electronics of the Lunar Roving Vehicle during the crewed missions to the Moon in the early 1970s.
-Wax expands considerably when it melts and this allows its use in wax element thermostats for industrial, domestic and, particularly, automobile purposes.
+Wax expands considerably when it melts and so is used in wax element thermostats for industrial, domestic and, particularly, automobile purposes.

+If pure paraffin wax is heated in a partially open glass vessel until it nears the flash point and then rapidly cooled, its vapors may autoignite as result of reaching boiling liquid pressure.